colwynmyself/role_playing/household_expanse/izzy/spaceships.md

 ## Sommelier

 Type: Small Freighter
-Description: Starting ship, used for transport
+Description: Starting ship, used for transport.
+Modified with some guns from the Picas.

-## Picas

-Type: Small Freighter
-Description: Ship found in adventure 2.
-Acquired through some smooth talking with some pirates.
-Legitimate salvage!
+### Weapons

+* 2 PDCs
+* Torpedo bay
+  * 2 torpedoes

+### Loading bay

+* Construction mech